dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 **BUT**, as you can see, it can be cumbersome and unnecessarily hard to read.
 This Java223 bundle provides a much simpler way to do this: letting it instantiate your library and auto-inject all openHAB inputs values into them.
-It works on fields, or method/constructor parameter.
+It works on fields or method/constructor parameters.
 See [example](#libraryautoinjection).
 It can even work recursively: a lib can reference another lib, itself referencing some openHAB inputs, and all this will work out of the box.

-Getting back to our example : As the library instantiation and injection with the items and things registries are taken care of, the same code can then become:
+Getting back to our example: As the library instantiation and injection with the items and things registries are taken care of, the same code can then become:

 ```java
     public void main(MyLibrary myLib) { // <- myLib will be instantiated by the bundle, and auto-injected with the openHAB input variables declared in it.
 (You can also use other injection methods)